osbornroxas02/note-taker-project/README.md

 ![ReadMe Image](https://github.com/osbornroxas02/note-taker-project/blob/master/Screen%20Shot%202020-08-12%20at%205.48.20%20PM.png)

 > This application runs locally.
 Download or clone this repository.
-Then in terminal into Navigate into the server folder.
+Then in terminal navigate into the server folder.
-Enter < node server.js > to connection to server.
-Paste < http://localhost:3000 > into yout browser.
-To exit back into terminal enter < control + c >
+Enter <node server.js> to connection to server.
+Paste http://localhost:3000 into your browser.
+To exit back into terminal enter (control + c)

 #### Usage